 November is a month of harvest festivals, some of the oldest holidays, that date back to when ancient farming communities gathered to give thanks for a good harvest, essential in surviving the imminent harsh winter.

-This year November also hosts the famous Hindu festival of Diwali and the birthday of the founder of one of the world’s great religions; Sikhism.
+In addition to American Thanksgiving, this year November also hosts the birthday of the founder of one of the world’s great religions; Sikhism.

 Month info: The ninth month in the old Roman calendar.
 In Latin novem means “nine”.
 In Old English, November was known as Blotmonad – blood-month, as November was when the Anglo-Saxons slaughtered their livestock, so they had a source of food during winter.

 Featured Holiday in November

 The American tradition of Thanksgiving dates back to 1621, when the pilgrims gave thanks for their first bountiful harvest in Plymouth Rock.
 The settlers had arrived in November 1620, founding the first permanent English settlement in the New England region.